Frequently Asked Questions About Changes to the CCNS Renewal Program

 Do some of my practice hours still need to be completed in the year before my renewal date?

 No. The 1,000 practice hours needed for CCNS renewal may now be completed anytime during your 4-year or 5-year CCNS renewal period.

 What kinds of programs or activities are included in the new CCNS Renewal CE Point program?

-The CE Point program, which goes into effect March 31, 2012 for all CCNSs, includes:
+The CE Point program, which went into effect March 31, 2012, for all CCNSs, includes: